 Locate NUREG/BR-0298, "Nuclear Power Plant Licensing Process,” Rev. 2.
 Read the NUREG to become aware of the concept of the reactor licensing process, its parts, and how it is implemented through the IMCs.

-Locate IMC 2505, “Periodic Assessment of Construction Inspection Program Results" Scan the manual chapter to obtain a broad understanding of how the NRC assesses licensee performance and the actions the NRC takes for varying levels of licensee performance.
+Locate IMC 2505, “Periodic Assessment of Construction Inspection Program Results".
+Scan the manual chapter to obtain a broad understanding of how the NRC assesses licensee performance and the actions the NRC takes for varying levels of licensee performance.

 Locate IMC 2506, “Construction Reactor Oversight Process General Guidance and Basis Document.”
 Read the document to obtain a general understanding of the cROP.

-Locate IMC 0613 Reactor Construction Inspection Reports” and read the manual chapter to obtain a general understanding of the objectives of a construction inspection report, become familiar with the terminology and definitions, the format of an inspection report, and have a general understanding of how inspection findings are addressed.
+Locate IMC 0613,” Power Reactor Construction Inspection Reports” and read the manual chapter to obtain a general understanding of the objectives of a construction inspection report, become familiar with the terminology and definitions, the format of an inspection report, and have a general understanding of how inspection findings are addressed.

 Locate a design control document (e.g., AP1000) and review the contents to obtain a general understanding of how to use the document and how it supports ITAAC inspections.